-One of the most successful types of mammals in the world is the fox.
+One of the world’s most successful types of mammals is the fox.
 They are found, in some form, across most continents and climates.
 While the red fox is an opportunist that can survive in many locations, others are more specialized for their chosen habitat.

 The arctic fox is a polar species that changes its coat in winter.
 It also has more rounded features and shorter legs to reduce surface area and prevent heat loss and frostbite.

 Desert-dwelling foxes are often short and sleek for life on the sand.
-They have larger ears for both heat regulation and detecting prey at night.
+They have more prominent ears for heat regulation and detecting prey at night.
 Other features of foxes are still a mystery, such as the square head of the Tibetan fox.

 Terrestrial, Marine, And Semi-aquatic Mammals.

 One of the reasons that mammals have been so successful in all habitats is that they have diversified so much over millennia.
-The evolutionary tree shows mammals in all kinds of forms over such broad branches.
+The evolutionary tree shows mammals in various forms over such broad branches.

-One example of this is how mammals evolved to become either marine, aquatic, or semi-aquatic mammals compared to their terrestrial counterparts.
+One example is how mammals evolved to become either marine, aquatic, or semi-aquatic mammals compared to their terrestrial counterparts.

 The most striking examples here are whales and dolphins.
-When we grow up, we are accustomed to the idea that fish live in the sea, birds in the air, and mammals on the land.
-But, it isn’t always that simple.
+Growing up, we are accustomed to fish living in the sea, birds in the air, and mammals on the land.
+But it isn’t always that simple.

-On the other hand, semi-aquatic mammals are those that split their time between the land and the water, typically in lakes and rivers.
+On the other hand, semi-aquatic mammals split their time between the land and the water, typically in lakes and rivers.
 They are well-suited to both, with the form, limbs, and coat of terrestrial mammals and adaptations for hunting in the water.
-Their fur is more waterproof, they often have webbed limbs and strong tails, and some can even close their nostrils under the water.
+Their fur is more waterproof, they often have webbed limbs and muscular tails, and some can even close their nostrils under the water.
 Otters and beavers are great examples.

 Mammals In Harsh Environments

-Wherever you go in the world, you are sure to find some form of mammal in that habitat.
+You will find some form of mammal in that habitat wherever you go.
 Predator and prey creatures will have adapted to find their niche and make the most of the landscape.

-Polar bears are pure white in color and some of the largest bears.
+Polar bears are pure white and are giant bears.
 This ensures that they have enough fat reserves for winter.
 Snowshoe hares turn their coat white for winter.
 Both also have larger-than-average feet to stop them from sinking into the snow.

 On the other side, all those animals survive in desert climates.
-Again, it is just the truly hardy and well-adapted that can handle these conditions.
+Again, it is just the genuinely hardy and well-adapted that can handle these conditions.

-Common adaptations here include pale fur to blend in with the sand and potentially to help with heat regulation and large ears.
-These ears help them cool down more because of the number of blood vessels in that surface area.
+Common adaptations include pale fur to blend in with the sand and potentially help with heat regulation and large ears.
+These ears allow them to cool down more because of the number of blood vessels in that surface area.